jkendall327/dotnet-explanations/common-patterns/dependency-injection.md

 We could then swap out what we give MyClass with anything else that implements the interface.
 MyClass wouldn't know the difference.

-(Advanced note: this is especially common when you are doing unit tests, because it lets you easily 'mock' dependencies.)
+> 💡 This is especially common when you are doing unit tests, because it lets you easily 'mock' dependencies.

 ## Dependency injection all the way up